Charles Shipley: Military career

-In 1805, Shipley was promoted colonel in the Royal Engineers, and in 1806 brigadier-general to the forces serving in the West Indies.
-In that year, under orders from the Board of Ordnance, he made a circuit of the coast of Jamaica, and explored the interior by crossing the island in various directions, almost losing his life in a fast-flowing river.
+In 1805, Shipley was promoted to colonel in the Royal Engineers and, in 1806 brigadier general to the forces serving in the West Indies.
+In that year, under orders from the Board of Ordnance, he made a circuit of the coast of Jamaica and explored the interior by crossing the island in various directions, almost losing his life in a fast-flowing river.
 In 1807 he accompanied the expedition from Barbados against the Danish West India islands under General Bowyer and Rear-admiral Sir Alexander Cochrane.
-They arrived before St. Thomas on 21 December, when Shipley was sent ashore to demand from the governor, von Scholten, the surrender of St. Thomas and St. John, which capitulated next day.
+They arrived before St. Thomas on 21 December, when Shipley was sent ashore to demand from the governor, von Scholten, the surrender of St. Thomas and St. John, which capitulated the next day.
 The expedition then sailed for Santa Cruz, and Shipley was again sent on shore to negotiate terms.
 The governor would only capitulate if some of his officers could be allowed to inspect the British ships and troops, and, having done this, could satisfy his honour that the British force was so strong that resistance would be hopeless.
 Shipley agreed, the inspection was made, and the island capitulated on 25 December 1807.

-On 22 March 1808, Shipley was knighted, and in January 1809 took part in the expedition against Martinique under lieutenant-general Sir George Beckwith.
+On 22 March 1808, Shipley was knighted and in January 1809 took part in the expedition against Martinique under lieutenant-general Sir George Beckwith.
 He landed on 30 January and commenced operations against Pigeon Island, in which he was admirably supported by Captain (afterwards Sir) George Cockburn of H.M.S.
 Pompée and his bluejackets.
-The night after the batteries opened fire the enemy were obliged to capitulate, and Pigeon Island fell to the British, to be followed by Fort Bourbon and Fort Royal, and on 23 February by the whole island of Martinique.
+The night after the batteries opened fire, the enemy were obliged to capitulate, and Pigeon Island fell to the British, to be followed by Fort Bourbon and Fort Royal and, on 23 February by the whole island of Martinique.
 Shipley received the thanks of both Houses of Parliament for his conduct.

 In February 1810, he commanded the second division of the army in the successful operations against Guadeloupe.
 Brigadier-general Harcourt, in his despatch, expressed his indebtedness to Shipley during the operations, and especially in the action at Ridge Beaurepaire, St. Louis, in front of Bellair.
-Shipley was promoted to be major-general and on 27 February 1813 appointed acting Lieutenant-Governor of Grenada.
+Shipley was promoted to major-general and, on 27 February 1813, appointed acting Lieutenant-Governor of Grenada.

 After the return to France from Elba of Napoleon Bonaparte, a naval and military expedition, under Admiral Sir Philip Durham and Lieutenant-general Sir James Leith, was sent to secure the French West India islands on behalf of the King of France, against whom they had revolted, and in June 1815 Martinique and Marie Galante were reoccupied without trouble.
 Guadeloupe, however, held out for Bonaparte, and did not yield without severe fighting.
-Shipley commanded the first brigade and the enemy were defeated at all points, after which Guadeloupe surrendered.
+Shipley commanded the first brigade, and the enemy were defeated at all points, after which Guadeloupe surrendered.
 Both naval and military commanders in their despatches expressed the highest praise of the 'distinguished and indefatigable engineer, Sir Charles Shipley'.
 Shipley received, by the command of the Prince Regent, a medal for Martinique with a clasp for Guadeloupe, accompanied by a letter from the Duke of York, then commander-in-chief.